EricomSoftwareLtd/Shield/Kube/scripts/Offline-Deployment.md

 3. Download https://github.com/EricomSoftwareLtd/Shield/releases/download/shield-prepare-servers-Rel-20.03/shield-prepare-servers and make it executable: chmod +x  shield-prepare-servers;
 4. Run `./shield-prepare-servers -u <USER> --offline-mode --offline-registry "$ES_OFFLINE_REGISTRY" <NODE1> <NODE2> …` (e.g. `./shield-prepare-servers -u ericom --offline-mode --offline-registry "192.168.56.1:5000" 192.168.56.101`) This will configure Docker on all nodes to use the Offline Registry VM;
 5. Navigate to a directory where you have local Shield Helm charts (usually located at /home/ericom/ericomshield/shield-repo);
-6. Run `./shield-prepare-servers add-registry "$ES_OFFLINE_REGISTRY" shield-repo/shield/values.yaml shield-repo/shield/charts/consul/values.yaml` This will update the Helm chars to use the  Offline Registry VM;
+6. Run `./shield-prepare-servers add-registry "$ES_OFFLINE_REGISTRY" shield-repo/shield/values.yaml shield-repo/shield/charts/consul/values.yaml` This will update the Helm charts to use the  Offline Registry VM;
 7. Create Shield cluster and deploy Shield as usual.

 # Upgrading an Existing Shield Installation